The Best Vegan Quiche Ever

 Remove and place the onion mixture in a medium sized bowl.
 In the same pan, on medium heat, add 4 Tbsp. olive oil, garlic, basil, pepper, and red pepper flakes.
-Cood for 3 minutes, until garlic is golden, but do not brown.
+Cook for 3 minutes, until garlic is golden, but do not brown.

 Pour garlic mixture into a food processor and crumble drained tofu on top.
 This is how we press and drain tofu in the Sweet household.
 I think a Tofu XPress is in my near future.

 Add the tofu mixture to the bowl with the onion mixture.

 Saute the spinach until heated through.
 Once finished, put the spinach in a strainer and press with a spoon to squeeze out all the excess water.
-Add it to the tofu/onion mixure.
+Add it to the tofu/onion mixture.

 Prick the pie crust a few times with a fork.
 Fill the pie crust with the filling.
 It will be very full.
-Just press the filling down into the pie crust and smooth it out.
+Just press filling down into the pie crust and smooth it out.
 Sprinkle with paprika.
 Cover the exposed crust with strips of tin foil.